chrisacheson/liquidbot/README.md

 ## Advanced usage

-You can implement custom trading strategies using the market maker. `market_maker.OrderManager' controls placing, updating, and monitoring orders on BitMEX.
+You can implement custom trading strategies using the market maker. `market_maker.OrderManager` controls placing, updating, and monitoring orders on BitMEX.
 To implement your own custom strategy, subclass `market_maker.OrderManager` and override `OrderManager.place_orders()`: